AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 ### Digital Multi-Meters

-The next two tools are known as Digital Multi-Meters (DMMs) and are the swiss-army knife of anyone working with electronics (i.e. they work good if you are in a bind or need something quick, but better tools are available).
+The next two tools are known as Digital Multi-Meters (DMMs) and are the swiss-army knife of anyone working with electronics (i.e. they work well if you are in a bind or need something quick, but better tools are available).
 The first of these is the Fluke 73, and is the simplest of the two.

 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/images/Fluke_73.png?raw=true" width="800">